Why don’t some people fight for child custody in some divorce or child custody cases?

 Here are many all too common reasons (and with due respect for people’s feelings, I will not allow my answer to be tempered by political correctness—these are my fully candid, honest, professional opinions):

 - If the other parent is an amazingly persuasive liar who has no qualms about lying to get what he/she wants and is willing to stoop as low as it takes to win.
 Parents who don’t fight this kind of parent aren’t lazy or cowardly, they just realize that everyone believes the other parent’s stories and that challenges to those stories either fall on deaf ears or worse (and perversely), make one look defensive and not credible.
 The saying, “A lie will run half over the world while truth is putting on his boots to pursue it” aptly—though sadly—applies all too well in child custody disputes.
-And many judges are egomaniacs and deathly afraid of appearing to have made a mistake.
-So if one parent accuses the other of being abusive, the court makes the safe bet.
+So if one parent accuses the other of being abusive, the court may make the safe bet.

 - If you know that the other parent will not rest until you and/or the child are/is beaten and made utterly miserable.
 Many a parent will tell you that one of the hardest, most sickening decisions they had to make was to give up custody to the crazy, rotten parent because unless that happened the crazy rotten parent would make life hell for the other parent and/or the child for the rest of his/her/their lives.
 How?
 Constant litigating.
 Calling the cops and child services with endless false accusations.
 Harassing phone calls, text messages, and e-mails.
 Libelous social media postings.
 Rumor mongering among neighbors, parishioners, and colleagues.
 Refusing to comply with court orders.
 The list is limited only by the powers of parent’s diabolical mind.
 In such situations giving up on the custody fight is a case of choosing the lesser of two evils.